-The Board of Directors has approved the sixteen persons named below as nominees for election at the Annual Meeting to serve as directors until the 2022 Annual Meeting of Stockholders and until their successors are elected and qualified.
+The Board of Directors has approved the fifteen persons named below as nominees for election at the Annual Meeting to serve as directors until the 2023 Annual Meeting of Stockholders and until their successors are elected and qualified.
 Each director will be elected by the vote of the majority of the votes cast with respect to that director's election, where a "majority of the votes cast" means that the number of shares voted "FOR" a director must exceed the number of votes cast "AGAINST" that director.
 Any executed proxies returned to the Company will be voted for the election of all of such persons except to the extent instructed otherwise with respect to one or more of such persons.
-In accordance with the Company's director retirement policy (as described herein), Paul Brons will retire from the Board of Directors immediately following the Annual Meeting.
-Additionally, on February 4, 2021, Shira Goodman informed the Company of her intent not to stand for reelection as a director at the Annual Meeting.
-All of the nominees for director, except for Mohamad Ali and Deborah Derby, each of whom was appointed as a director by the Board of Directors on February 9, 2021, upon the recommendation of the Nominating and Governance Committee, and Dr. Reed V. Tuckson, who was nominated by the Board of Directors to serve as a director, upon recommendation of the Nominating and Governance Committee, and Dr. Reed V. Tuckson, who was nominated by the Board of Directors to serve as a director, upon recommendation of the Nominating and Governance Committee, and Dr. Reed V. Tuckson, who was nominated by the election at the time of the Annual Meeting, the proxies may be voted in the discretion of the persons acting pursuant to the proxy for the election of other nominees.
-Set forth below is certain information, as of March 18, 2021, concerning the nominees:
+In accordance with the Company's director retirement policy (as described herein), Barry Alperin will retire from the Board of Directors immediately following the Annual Meeting.
+Additionally, on April 4, 2022, the Company announced that Gerald A. Benjamin will retire as Executive Vice President, Chief Administrative Officer of the Company, effective July 1, 2022, and will retire from the Board of Directors immediately following the Annual Meeting.
+All of the nominees for director currently serve as directors and were elected by the stockholders at the 2021 Annual Meeting of Stockholders to serve as a director, except for Scott Serota, who was appointed as a director by the Board of Directors on December 7, 2021, upon the recommendation of the Nominating and Governance Committee.
+All of the nominees have consented to be named and, if elected, to serve.
+In the event that any of the nominees is unable or declines to serve as a director at the time of the Annual Meeting, the proxies may be voted in the discretion of the persons acting pursuant to the proxy for the election of other nominees.
+Set forth below is certain information, as of March 21, 2022, concerning the nominees:

 Name Age Position

-Mohamad Ali 50 Director
+Mohamad Ali 51 Director

-Barry J. Alperin 80 Director

-Gerald A. Benjamin 68 Executive Vice President, Chief Administrative Officer, Director

-Stanley M. Bergman 71 Chairman, Chief Executive Officer, Director
+Stanley M. Bergman 72 Chairman, Chief Executive Officer, Director

-James P. Breslawski 67 Vice Chairman, President, Director
+James P. Breslawski 68 Vice Chairman, President, Director

-Deborah Derby 57 Director
+Deborah Derby 58 Director

-Joseph L. Herring 65 Director
+Joseph L. Herring 66 Director

-Kurt P. Kuehn 66 Director
+Kurt P. Kuehn 67 Director

-Philip A. Laskawy 79 Director
+Philip A. Laskawy 80 Director

-Anne H. Margulies 65 Director
+Anne H. Margulies 66 Director

-Mark E. Mlotek 65 Executive Vice President, Chief Strategic Officer, Director
+Mark E. Mlotek 66 Executive Vice President, Chief Strategic Officer, Director

-Steven Paladino 63 Executive Vice President, Chief Financial Officer, Director
+Steven Paladino 64 Executive Vice President, Chief Financial Officer, Director

-Carol Raphael 78 Director
+Carol Raphael 79 Director

 E. Dianne Rekow, DDS, Ph.D.
+77 Director

-76 Director
+Scott Serota 65 Director

 Bradley T. Sheares, Ph.D.
-64 Director
+65 Director

-Reed V. Tuckson, M.D., FACP 70 Director Nominee
+Reed V. Tuckson, M.D., FACP 71 Director